apache/spark/examples/src/main/scala/org/apache/spark/examples/glrm/readme.md

         }

-To fit the model, call
+To fit the model, call:

         val (ms, us) = fitGLRM(R, M, U, lossL2Grad, proxL2, proxL2, rank, numIterations, regPen)

+which runs an alternating directions proximal gradient method on to find the `X` and `Y` minimizing the objective function.
+To see how well the model performs using RMSE:

         // Output RMSE using learned model
         val finalRMSE = R.map { case (i, j, rij) =>
           val err = ms(i).dot(us(j)) - rij
           err * err
         }.mean()

-which runs an alternating directions proximal gradient method on to find the `X` and `Y` minimizing the objective function.

 # Missing data